ronaldwalcott/aspnetcoreauthorization2019/README.md

 ```

-If we now login as a test user we see the following message.
-Only the username Administrator has the required cliam to be granted access.
+If we now login as a test user the following message appears when we try to access the Role Management option on the Administration menu.
+Only the username Administrator has the required claim to be granted access.

 ![Access Denied](Art/AccessDenied.PNG)